Insights Payroll

 End of Service Benefits UAE 2026: What Employees Are Owed and When It Must Be Paid

-Complete UAE end-of-service benefits guide — Article 51 gratuity, termination types, lawful deductions, leave encashment and the 14-day final settlement window for employees.
+UAE end-of-service benefits 2026: how to calculate gratuity, lawful deductions, leave encashment and the 14-day final settlement window under Article 53.

 Key takeaways